kdeldycke/awesome-billing/readme.md

 ## Competitive Analysis

 A bunch of resources to keep track of the current status and progress of all companies operating in the domain.

+- [Patents on billing systems of the dot-com era](https://news.ycombinator.com/item?id=34773821) - All of them have been abandonned and constitute prior art.
+This means there is nothing to prevent anybody to implement or commercialize these concepts.

 ### Cloud providers